Bentonville man works to help diagnose ALS sooner

 Culpepper has about a year and a half left in his five-year prognosis, and he wants to make the most of the time he has left.

-“I’m blessed and I have the support of my wife, my family and my friends and that all keeps me going,” he said.
+“I’m blessed and I have the support of my wife, my family and my friends and that all keep me going,” he said.
 “Plus just advocating for others.”

 Culpepper works as an advocate the ALS Wonderland Foundation based in Little Rock.